VERTIGOJACK/tiny-audioplayer/README.md

 # vertigo-audioplayer

-this is a small reusable audioplayer which supports several players in one window.
+this is a small reusable audioplayer for javascript, which supports several players in one window.

 # How to use